Los Angeles Sex Crime Defense Lawyer

 Sexual battery can be charged as a misdemeanor or felony (what is known as a “wobbler”), depending on the circumstances of the offense.

-If you are convicted of misdemeanor sexual battery, you can be sentenced up to six months in county jail or, if special circumstances apply, up to a year in county jail, along with being ordered to pay a substantial fine.
+Suppose you are convicted of misdemeanor sexual battery.
+In that case, you can be sentenced to up to six months in county jail or, if special circumstances apply, up to a year in county jail and be ordered to pay a substantial fine.

 If you are convicted of felony sexual batter, you can be sentenced to up to four years in State prison and ordered to pay a substantial fine.
 A conviction of sexual battery also has the consequence of mandatory sex offender registration for life.

-The facts of the case and the prosecution's evidence need to be carefully analyzed for any factual inconsistencies as to what actually happened or who actually committed the offense.
+The facts of the case and the prosecution's evidence must be carefully analyzed for any factual inconsistencies as to what happened or who committed the offense.

 Indecent Exposure - California Penal Code 314

-• (a) To satisfy your own sexual desire; OR
+- (a) To satisfy your sexual desire; OR

 If you are charged with FELONY indecent exposure sex crime case, the additional element is:

-A common case of indecent exposure occurs when a person goes to a public setting, such as a park, and intentionally exposes his or her genitals in front of people.
+A common case of indecent exposure occurs when a person goes to a public setting, such as a park, and intentionally exposes their genitals in front of people.

 In this example, the person would be charged with a misdemeanor unless they had a prior conviction.
-If, on the other hand, the person went deep into the woods in order to urinate, but was seen by someone, it would not qualify as indecent exposure since the exposed genitals were not for the purpose of satisfying a sexual desire or offending anyone.
+If, on the other hand, the person went deep into the woods to urinate but was seen by someone, it would not qualify as indecent exposure since the exposed genitals were not to satisfy a sexual desire or offend anyone.

 In this example, the person would be charged with a felony.
 Indecent exposure can also be charged against someone who is taking part in a live art installation that involves exposure of a person's genitals in an offensive or lewd manner.